 In addition to that, the layout has a dedicated number row which can be enabled in the settings as required.
 Undo and Redo buttons can be enabled in English and phonetic modes to undo and redo the typing of words.

 What if you could integrate the multilingual keypad into your application?
 The android architecture allows the installation of more than one keypad in devices.
 However, in order to use a particular keypad, one needs to enable it.

 The developers can ensure that a particular keypad is used with their application through keypad integration.
 Input is an integral part of our Language as a ServiceTM platform and is available through our SDKs.
 Developers can choose the languages they want their users to input and more.

 Use case: Mooshak, a microblogging platform for Devanagri language speakers comes with our keypad integrated into the application.

 VII.
 Solutions vs. Gimmicks

-Swalekh is designed keeping in mind the hardware flaws and rendering issues of present day mobile devices.
-It is a solution for complete typing needs of Indian languages, designed and optimized keeping Indic computing in mind where error free content is a must.
-There exists a harmony in the placement of correct set of characters across layers of different language, thereby making typing intuitive.
+Swalekh is designed keeping in mind the hardware flaws and rendering issues of present-day mobile devices.
+It is a solution for complete typing needs of Indian languages, designed and optimized keeping Indic computing in mind where error-free content is a must.
+There exists harmony in the placement of the correct set of characters across layers of different languages, thereby making typing intuitive.